Collections

 // src/collections/blog-posts.collection.ts

-import { CollectionConfig } from '@sonicjs-cms/core'
+import type { CollectionConfig } from '@sonicjs-cms/core'

 name: 'blog_posts',